Akashkunwar/rashan_scrape/Readme.md

-# Web Scraping with Selenium and BeautifulSoup
+# Ration card of bihar Scraping with Selenium and BeautifulSoup

 This script scrapes data from http://epds.bihar.gov.in/DistrictWiseRationCardDetailsBH.aspx using Selenium and BeautifulSoup.